 For more information about Grave during the war, visit the permanent exhibition in the Casemate museum, which can be found in the two river casemates by the John S. Thompson Bridge.
 The area has changed little since WWII.
 You will walk through the same landscape as the liberators did in 1944.
-The museum is open from April till October on Saturdays and Sundays between 1pm and 5pm.
+The museum is open from April till September, on the last Sunday of the month between 1pm and 4:30pm.
+You can make an appointment for another day throughout the year via kazemattengrave@gmail.com or telephone +31 (0)6 16 91 53 13.

-www.graafskazemattenmuseum.nl
+graafskazemattenmuseum.nl